 Innovate Salone has launched its application cycle for the 2015 InChallenges program.
-In this 3-month accelerator program, Sierra Leonean youth will undergo a series of design-thinking trainings, leadership clinics, community outings and rigorous technical training and exploration in their area of interest.
+In this 2-month accelerator program, Sierra Leonean youth will undergo a series of design-thinking trainings, leadership clinics, community outings and rigorous technical training and exploration in their area of interest.
 Program dates are set for July to August.
-Applications are due May 1st.
+Applications are due June 27th.
 You can download a Printable Document of the Application Here.